jengyang7/Segmentation-of-Acute-Ischemic-Stroke-lesion-through-AI-implementation-Web/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## To run our project
-Open two terminal and run the following command on two seperated terminal
+Open two terminal and run the following command on two seperate terminal
 ### `npm start`
 This will serve as the frontend

-### `yarm start-api`
+### `yarn start-api`
 This will serve as the backend

 ## Available Scripts